nicholasgriffen/ron/README.md

 ## development

 ### client
 The client is a React application, stored in /client.
+The application was not bootstrapped with any existing tools, e.g., Create React App.
+It uses Babel (`npm run transpile`) and Webpack (`npm run bundle`) with simple configuration.
 It is meant to be built with `npm run build`, and served from the server (Phoenix) application at server/priv/static.
 You only need to start the server once during client dev (`npm run start`).
 As you develop the client application, you can run `npm run build`, then refresh your browser pointed at localhost:4000 to see changes.

 ### server
 The server is a Phoenix application, stored in /server.
+The application was bootstrapped with `mix phx.new --no-webpack --no-html`.
 It is meant to interact with a Postgresql database, serving quotes and their associated ratings.
 It is also meant to serve the client application from server/priv/static.
 Here are some useful commands to run from the server directory:
 `mix ecto.setup` will create and migrate the database
 `mix run priv/repo/seeds.exs` will fetch all 57 quotes from the Ron Swanson Quotes API, and store them in the database.
 `mix phx.server` will compile the application and run a server listening to localhost:4000